docs4class/372/_book/102-ggplot_Lab.md

-# Let's make some meaningful (but pretty!) pictures!
+# Lab 2: Pretty pictures!

 > Please make sure you have read and understood R4DS Chapter on data visulization.
 Also check out the *Data